TritonDataCenter/manta/docs/user-guide/index.md

 Standard Closing Paragraph
 -->

-# An Integral Part of the Joyent Cloud
+# An Integral Part of the Triton Public Cloud

-The Joyent Manta Service is just one of a family of services.
-Joyent Compute Services range from instances in our standard Persistent Compute Service (metered by the hour, month, or year) to our ephemeral Joyent Manta Compute Service (by the second).
+The Triton object storage service is just one of a family of services.
+Triton Public Cloud services range from instances in our standard Persistent Compute Service (metered by the hour, month, or year) to our ephemeral Manta compute service (by the second).
 All are designed to seamlessly work with our Object Storage and Data Services.

 <!--
 From this point on, this is the same exact material as inside the portal